x

 The Buffalo Common Council member's son, Zaire Goodman, is a survivor of the Tops mass shooting on May 14, 2022.
 "It hits so close to home," she said Sunday.

 "Why does this keep happening?
-That was my that was my initial reaction.
+That was my initial reaction.
 Why?
 Why are we why are we here again?
 Why are we here again?" the Masten District representative for Buffalo Common Council said Sunday during a Zoom conference call, following a shooting that left one teen dead and injured five others.

 One teenager died and five others were injured following a shooting that happened around 11:10 p.m.
 Saturday, according to Buffalo Police.
 A 14-year-old girl was declared dead after being taken to Oishei Children's Hospital.